channingwalton/qanda/README.md

 # Questions and Answers

-At a recent project, my team needed to produce a questionnaire customers needed to fill in to open bank accounts.
+At a recent project, my team produced a questionnaire customers needed to fill in to open bank accounts.
-It had to support a number of different types of questions, with validation rules and a mechanism to establish how _complete_ the questionnaire was.
+It supported a number of different types of questions, with validation rules and a mechanism to establish how _complete_ the questionnaire was.

 It became apparent that this is not as straight forward as it first seems, _if you want a type-safe, extensible model_.
-It also is a fun playground to experiment with a number of modelling ideas.
+Everyone felt certain there was a better way.
+This project is an exploration of different ways to model the problem.

 ## The Problem